Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear guidance on when to use this tool (when an agent knows a function name from an import list or orchestrator file) and mentions the optional file parameter to narrow search.
-It does not explicitly exclude alternatives but context implies when full file is needed, use aide_read.
+The description explicitly advises when to use this tool: when an agent knows a function name from an import list or orchestrator file.
+It also explains the optional file parameter for narrowing search.
+However, it does not explicitly state when not to use it or mention alternative tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.